CQCL/hugr/specification/hugr.md

     like a DFG-node.
 This contains a DSG, and (like a DFG node) has inputs matching the child DSG; but one output, of type `Sum(O,ErrorType)` where O is the outputs of the child DSG.

-      - At this point L3 will have to compile potentially-panicking operations into an explicit check and branch to the end (exit block) of the nearest containing `catch`

   - There is also a higher-order `catch` operation in the Tierkreis resource, taking a graph argument; and `run_circuit` will return the